-Google fires another AI leader, escalating upheaval among its staff
+Google Fires Researcher Meg Mitchell, Escalating AI Saga

 “After conducting a review of this manager’s conduct, we confirmed that there were multiple violations of our code of conduct, as well as of our security policies, which included the exfiltration of confidential business-sensitive documents and private data of other employees,” a Google spokesman said in a statement.

-Mitchell’s dismissal came the same day that Google’s head of AI, Jeff Dean, apologized to staff for how he handled Gebru’s departure and pledged that executives would be graded on diversity progress.
+Mitchell’s dismissal came the same day that Dean apologized in an email to staff for how he handled Gebru’s departure and pledged that executives would be graded on diversity progress.
 Dean also said Google would double its human resources staff dedicated to employee retention.

 Alex Hanna, a researcher on Google’s Ethical AI team, wrote that there’s a double standard for conduct at the internet giant, alluding to allegations of sexual misconduct against former executives.